Halong Bay - Where the dragon descends into the sea

-Visiting Halong Bay is like stepping into a beautiful painting, where the sky harmonized with fresh green water, embellished by giant stone moutains.
-With so much to offer for travellers, Halong Bay promises you an overwhelmed feeling right at the moment you arrive at the place.
-From world leaders, celebrities, to Hollywood directors, Halong Bay has probably welcomed them all, which proved how much important of Halong Bay to the representation of Vietnam to the rest of the world.
+Visiting Halong Bay is like stepping into a beautiful painting, where the sky harmonized with fresh green water, embellished by giant stone mountains.
+With so much to offer for travelers, Halong promises you an overwhelmed feeling right the moment you arrive at the place.
+From world leaders, and celebrities, to Hollywood directors, Halong Bay has probably welcomed them all, which proved how important the representation of Vietnam is to the rest of the world.

-Halong Bay is sulptured by tectonic movement throughout over 500 million years.
-Historical researches have shown the presence of prehistorical human beings in this area tens of thousand years ago.
+Halong Bay is sculptured by the tectonic movement for over 500 million years.
+Historical research has shown the presence of prehistorical human beings in this area tens of thousands of years ago.

-The very first legend about Halong Bay explains its special name, meaning the “Landing dragon”.
-Legend has it that Vietnamese prayed for a miracle when they had to face invasions.
+The very first legend explains its special name, meaning the “Landing dragon”.
+Legend has it that the Vietnamese prayed for a miracle when they had to face invasions.
 Responding to the payers, Emperor Jade sent a mother dragon with her children down to protect the land.
-They were spitting out jewwels and jade which turned into islands and islets dotting the emerald green water to fight against enemy, which explains the beauty of such bay for the locals.
+They were spitting out jewels and jade which turned into islands and islets dotting the emerald green water to fight against the enemy, which explains the beauty of such a bay for the locals.

-Before today era, the bay has a long history being through Soi Nhu Culture (18,000 – 7,000 B.C.), Cai Beo Culture (7,000 – 5,000 B.C.), Halong Culture (3,000 – 1,500 B.C.), Feudal period.
-Feudal period played an important part in one of the most glorious pages in Vietnam history, in which King Ngo Quyen stopped Liu Hongcao ships from colonizing battle nearby Bach Dang River by placing steel-tipped wooden stakes hidden in Dau Go Cave (meaning “Wooden stakes” cave).
-Bach Dang victory marked the end of 1,000 years of Chinese domination, opening up an independence age for Vietnam.
+Before today's era, the bay has a long history through Soi Nhu Culture (18,000 – 7,000 B.C.), Cai Beo Culture (7,000 – 5,000 B.C.), Halong Culture (3,000 – 1,500 B.C.), and Feudal period.
+The feudal period played an important part in one of the most glorious pages in Vietnam history, in which King Ngo Quyen stopped Liu Hongcao ships from colonizing battle nearby Bach Dang River by placing steel-tipped wooden stakes hidden in Dau Go Cave (meaning “Wooden stakes” cave).
+Bach Dang's victory marked the end of 1,000 years of Chinese domination, opening up an independence age for Vietnam.

 Sung Sot cave

-The area is less populated compared to other cities in Vietnam due to the fact that the government has moved all floating villages’ residents to the mainland for better living standards, leaving the whole bay for tourism.
-Halong residents are friendly and hospitable since their main income is driven from tourism, beside fishing.
+The area is less populated compared to other cities in Vietnam due to the fact that the government has moved all floating village residents to the mainland for better living standards, leaving the whole bay for tourism.
+Halong residents are friendly and hospitable since their main income is driven by tourism, besides fishing.
 The locals can take tourists on squid fishing trips and many other local activities when coming to their floating villages.

-Halong is located in the North of Vietnam with a tropical monsoon climate.
-Four distinct weather comes along with four season.
+Located in the North of Vietnam with a tropical monsoon climate.
+Four distinct weather comes along with four seasons.
 The most popular period for visitors is from October to December, when the weather is not sweaty, the water is still calm as summers and the sky is most clearly blue.

-The most common yet time-consuming option to travel to Halong Bay is by shuttle service booked through agents or private cars.
-The next option is through air transfer, from professional flights to seaplance services or helicoper, which provides you a scenic bird’s eye view of the bay.
+The most common yet time-consuming option to get to Halong Bay is by shuttle service booked through agents or private cars.
+The next option is through air transfer, from professional flights to seaplane services or a helicopter, which provides you with a scenic bird’s eye view of the bay.
 Another least popular option is to travel by water, which can only be done if you are on a trans-pacific cruise stopping in major spots.
-This option is mostly chosen by Chinese tourists coming from China.

-There are many tour cruises which offer tourists a full serviced journey at comfortably.
-You can look for Ha Long Bay Cruise as a preferred option.
+There are many tour cruises that offer tourists a full serviced journey comfortably.
+You can look for Halong Bay Cruise as a preferred option.